Shijie Tang

 Hi, welcome to my personal website!

-I am Shijie Tang, a Software Engineer at Google and recent CMU M.S. graduate.
-My work connects production engineering, machine learning, accessibility tooling, and computational biology.
+I am Shijie Tang, an incoming Software Engineer at Google and recent CMU M.S. graduate.
+This site shares a high-level view of my activities across software engineering, machine learning, and computational biology.

 Graduated in May 2026.